Edna & Harvey: Harvey's New Eyes: Reception

 According to Carsten Fichtelmann of Daedalic Entertainment, Harvey's New Eyes sold 80,000 physical copies at German retailers.

-International

-The game was awarded a score of 75/100 on Metacritic, which is better than its predecessor, which only received 57/100.
-On AdventureGamers.com the game got a 3.5 out of 5 with the remark it is a good game with an easy interface, although not as fun as The Breakout.
-IGN gave the game a rating of 6/10 asserting that most of the characters are underdeveloped and that the environments are banal and uninteresting.
+The game was awarded a score of 75/100 on Metacritic.
+Adventure Gamers gave the game a 3.5 out of 5, remarking that it was a good game with a palatable interface, but compared it unfavorably to its predecessor.
+IGN gave the game a rating of 6/10, asserting that most of the characters were underdeveloped and that the environments were banal and uninteresting.